 If there is no temporal trend in temperature, and as such there is no correlation with other site-level trends, we could use random effects for the site term.
 We caution, however, that this adds back the random effects assumption.
 Further, for many studies investigating human-driven changes as their predictors of interest, assuming there is no temporal trend in drivers is often difficult to justify.

 If we are uninterested in site specific trends, we can also calculate the second difference - e.g.$ \Delta^2 y_{ij} = \Delta y_{ij} - \Delta y_{i,j-1}$ which eliminates $\lambda_i$.
 This design (see Fig. 7C) has the advantage of estimating far fewer parameters if we have many sites, and thus could prove more efficient, although cluster robust standard errors might prove important (see Box 4).
-Note that $\beta_1$ in this model is estimating the effects of acceleration in change in temperature.
-This estimand still establishes a causal connection, but requires more thought in interpretation.
+Note that β1 in this model is estimating the effects of acceleration in change in temperature.
+This estimand still establishes a causal connection but requires more thought in interpretation.
 It will also require clarity of explanation, as many reviewers can and will miss the subtlety (we speak from experience).

 Using either temporal differencing design has several advantages.
 We again remove the effect of omitted site-level variables.
 We also remove the effects of site-specific trends that could reflect more dynamic site-level omitted variables.
 Thus, our estimate of a temperature effect is again causally identified.
 Indeed, as we are handling two potential forms of omitted variable bias, our analysis would be more robust to omitted variable bias from unknown confounders.
-Further, this approach shifts the type variation we are studying.
+Further, this approach shifts the type of variation we are studying.
 We are asking how change in a driver corresponds to change in a response.
 For the second difference model, we are examining how the acceleration of a driver corresponds to the acceleration of a response.

 The main drawback of these approaches is the reduced sample sizes.
-We lose observations from one or two time steps of data.
-Loss of observations could lead to lower power (i.e., noisier stand errors).
-This can be even more problematic in the case of the second difference design, although the loss of data could be counterbalanced by the gain in efficiency from estimating fewer parameters.
-Further, both models assume equal time between sampling events, although this can be fixed by dividing by time between samples to standardize or including an interaction effect with time since the last sample.
-Despite the sample-size drawback, however, the temporal differencing approach can be incredibly useful in cases of both spatial and temporal omitted confounders - a situation all too common in many real ecological systems.
+We lose observations from one or two time periods.
+This reduction in the sample size reduces power and can lead to less precise standard errors, especially in the case of the second difference design.
+However, this reduction in observations/data could be counterbalanced by the gain in efficiency from estimating fewer parameters.
+Further, both designs assume equal time between sampling events, although this can be fixed by dividing by time between samples to standardize or including an interaction effect with time since the last sample (REF?).
+Despite the sample-size drawback, however, this temporal differencing approach can be incredibly useful in cases of both spatial and temporal omitted confounders - a situation all too common in many real ecological systems.

 Comparison of Approaches

-To demonstrate the utility and consequences of the preceding solutions, we used a simulation model based on a longitudinal study of snail populations at multiple sites based on Figure 3.
+To demonstrate the utility the preceding solutions, and the consequences of not using them, we used a simulation model based on a longitudinal study of snail populations at multiple sites based on Figure 3.
 We provide results from 100 simulated data sets with the same initial parameters.
 Interested users can see the code in Appendix A or can download and run it themselves using the markdown code provided at https://github.com/jebyrnes/ovb_yeah_you_know_me.
 Further, for a more interactive exploration, see the web applications written using Shiny provided as Appendix B (for a single simulated run) and C (for 100 or more replicate simulation runs exploring aggregate properties).
 For the purposes of this manuscript, we simulated the system in Figure 3 where:

 We sample sites over 10 years.